1893–94 Oregon Agricultural Aggies football team

-The 1893–94 Oregon Agricultural Aggies football team represented Oregon Agricultural College during the 1893 college football season.
-It was the school's inaugural football season.
-The team played a total of six games, finishing with a 5–1 record, and were regarded as the best collegiate team in Oregon for the season.
+The 1893–94 Oregon Agricultural Aggies football team represented Oregon Agricultural College (OAC)—now known as Oregon State University—during the 1893 college football season.
+It was the school's inaugural football season and one in which not a single point was allowed in the four contests played on their home turf.

+The team played a total of six games, finishing with a 5–1 record, and were regarded as the best collegiate team in the state of Oregon for the season.

+Background

+In June 1900, the six literary societies of Oregon Agricultural College (OAC) in Corvallis, Oregon, published a special "souvenir edition" of The College Barometer, the monthly literary magazine of the school.
+This 64-page special issue included one of the earliest accounts of the saga of sports at the still-small school, "Some Athletic History," by J.C.
+McCaustland.